 Remember the Silicon Valley episode where lots of people were using Pied Piper from a massive hall full of computers?
 That was a click farm!

 A forced redirect occurs when a malicious ad or iframe embed is placed on the web page that the user wishes to access.
 This malicious ad or iframe then redirects the user to another webpage that contains further malicious code such as malware or spyware.
 This is commonly used in conjunction with clickjacking to trick users into giving up personal information.

 There is no ‘one size fits all’ solution for ad frauds.
 Different ad frauds use different techniques and therefore they require different solutions.
 There are various ad fraud detection companies that can help publishers thwarting off the problem.
 Try to deal with it yourself and talk to your partners.
 We also have compiled a list of the best ad fraud detection companies so that you don’t have to look further.

 Being cautious while working with third parties, keeping an eye on traffic anomalies, and using ads.txt, are some steps that you can take from your side as preventive measures.

 The ad fraud problem is quite big.
-It is estimated that nearly $30 billion will be lost in ad fraud this year.
+It is estimated that nearly $100 billion will be lost in ad fraud by 2023.
 No matter whether you are an advertiser or a publisher, you should be proactive when it comes to ad fraud.
 You need to remain aware that the problem exists, otherwise unawareness can cost you a lot.
 Have any questions?
 Let us know in the comments.